Wake Forest Career 1961-1968

 Other Campus Changes 1961-1968

-President Tribble Retires: President Harold Tribble had served the University since 1950 — through the move to Winston-Salem, the development of the new campus, expansion of the student body, and the reestablishment of the graduate school.
-By the time of his retirement, Wake Forest had become a true University, secure and ambitious in its new home.
+President Tribble Retires: President Harold Tribble had served the University since 1950 — through the move to Winston-Salem, the development of the new campus, expansion of the student body, integration, and the reestablishment of the graduate school.
+By the time of his retirement, Wake Forest had become a true university, secure and ambitious in its new home.
+His work was complete.

 In 1967, James Ralph Scales became the 11th Wake Forest president.
 Vice President Hubert Humphrey attended the inauguration.
-Given the times, Scales could turn his attention to developing and expanding the spirit of academic pursuit at the school and in particular the development of the arts.
-He was also inclined to to support changes in traditional campus life — such as the ban on dancing, mandatory class attendance, Saturday classes, and compulsory chapel — to fit the rapidly-changing world and expectations of students.
+President Scales was able to turn his attention towards developing and expanding the spirit of academic pursuit at the school and in particular the development of the arts.
+He was also inclined to to support changes in traditional campus life — such as lifting the ban on dancing, mandatory class attendance, Saturday classes, and compulsory chapel — to fit the rapidly-changing world and expectations of students.

 Dress Code: During the 1960s, women students (also called coeds) had a dress code which required them to wear dresses/skirts on campus and in class.
 By 1968, the dress code had been relaxed to allow slacks on campus though not to class.
 In 1969, the dress code would be eliminated.